 Other Points to Consider

 The tendering process is used to help buyers choose the right supplier(s) at the best value for money and to help them minimise risk.
 Not only do you need to ensure that everything mentioned above is in place, but you also need be confident that you can win the tender.

 Is my company big enough?

-- Generally buyers will check that the contract value does not exceed 50% of the bidder’s turnover.
+- Generally, buyers check that the contract value does not exceed 50% of the bidder’s turnover.